dev-achintha/Image_Classification_WebApp/README.md

 # Image Classification Web App

 This repository contains the code for a Streamlit web application that uses a pre-trained MobileNetV2 model to classify images.
-The app allows users to upload an image and adjust the confidence threshold for the classification results.
+The app allows users to upload an image, apply filters, adjust the confidence threshold, and visualize the classification results with a heatmap.

 ## Demo